 The Iraqi government has long condoned through inaction the oppression, torture and extrajudicial killings of its citizens by various police, military and paramilitary groups.
 The notion that Iraqi ‘collaborators’ with ISIS will somehow be safer from reprisals if the Iraq government had possession of the documents is absurd.

 The whole world has benefited from the work of foreign researchers studying the histories of other countries, other periods, and other cultures.
-Certainly academics can criticize the method through which information was brought to light but they should not restrict the interpretation or who can interpret the information.
+Certainly academics can criticize the method through which information was brought to light but they should not restrict its interpretation or who can interpret it.
 MESA’s position on this matter seems directly contrary to its stated purpose: to “foster the free exchange of knowledge as a human right.”

-Access to researchers is crucial.
+Access by researchers to Callimachi’s files is crucial.
 Although the New York Times has said they are “working to make the trove of ISIS documents publicly available to researchers, scholars, Iraqi officials and anyone else looking to better understand the Islamic State,” one of MESA’s points is well taken.
-If Iraqi access to the trove is not ensured through digitization or some other means of access, it will leave a gap in the understanding of Iraq’s history.
+If Iraqi – and all other – access to the trove is not ensured through digitization or some other means, it will leave a gap in the understanding of Iraq’s history.
 MESA has noted that other U.S. institutions have taken archival material from Iraq for safekeeping and have not yet returned the material or made it available online.
-The Times promises to do a better job, and all eyes will be on it.
+The Times promises to do a better job; all eyes will be on it.

 Some US holders of documents, particularly the US military, have failed to provide access to researchers.
-Others, such as the Hoover Institution’s collection of Baath Party archives are fully accessible to scholars, and because of their political nature would not likely have been made available if held in Iraq.
-Nor has Iraq a positive history of digitizing historical documents – or granting access to international scholars.
+Other archives, such as the Hoover Institution’s collection of Baath Party archives, are fully accessible to scholars, and because of their political nature would not likely have been made available if held in Iraq.
+Nor has Iraq a positive history of digitizing historical documents – or of granting access to international scholars.

 MESA’s letter also fails to note the Iraqi government’s history of denying rights of access to scholars because they are viewed as political enemies.
-For decades, this has been the fate of Jewish scholars who wanted to study artifacts held in Iraq.
-It also fails to mention the example of the treatment of the Iraqi Jewish Archives, which consisted of documents of ordinary life as well as religious texts that were seized one midnight in the early 1980s from a Baghdad synagogue housing them for safekeeping from anti-Jewish forces.
+For decades, Jewish scholars who wanted to study artifacts held in Iraq have been denied access.
+It also fails to mention the example of the treatment of the Iraqi Jewish Archives, which consisted of documents of ordinary life as well as religious texts, seized one midnight in the early 1980s from a Baghdad synagogue housing them for safekeeping from anti-Jewish forces.
 These archives were rescued by U.S. forces from a flooded basement in a building of the Iraqi secret police.
 They were brought to the US, conserved, and digitized by the US National Archives.
 There are no Jews left in Iraq, but its government wants these papers back, supposedly because the government wants them to “tell the history of Iraq.”
-Are such promises to be believed, when past promises to Iraq’s forcibly expelled Jewish community have been broken every time?
-Will Iraq’s government honestly answer the questions, “Why are there no more Jews in Iraq?”
-“What happened to them?”, when the true answers are so shameful?
+Are such promises to be believed, when past promises to Iraq’s forcibly expelled Jewish community have been broken, time and again?
+Will Iraq’s government honestly answer the questions, “Why are there no more Jews in Iraq?” or “What happened to them?” when the true answers are so shameful?

 How did the media get ISIS’ funding so wrong?